davidbasswwu/primo-alma-mashup.css-customizations/README.md

 primo-alma-openurl-mashup.css-customizations
 ============================================

-Primo openurl / Alma mashup.css customizations
+# Primo openurl / Alma mashup.css customizations

-David Bass
-WWU Libraries
-21 May 2014

 Here are the steps I took to change the CSS on our openurl pages (example: http://tinyurl.com/openurl-example)